Making Sense of Key Concepts of Western Art: ‘Nature’, ‘Life’ and Lifelikeness

 Our course will debate these and further questions which lie at the heart of our understanding of Western art, integrating close analysis of texts and objects by canonical figures such as Van Eyck, Vasari and Dürer with those of other important, now less familiar artists and writers.

-Dr Thomas Balfe is an art historian specialising in early modern (c.1550–c.1750) Flemish easel painting and graphic art.
-His research has focused on seventeenth-century animal, hunting and food still-life imagery.
-He received his MA (2009) and PhD (2014) from The Courtauld, where he worked as an Associate Lecturer from 2010.
-More recently he has taught art history for the University of Edinburgh.
+Dr Thomas Balfe is an art historian specialising in early modern (c.1550–c.1750) northern European easel painting and graphic art.
+His main research interests are seventeenth-century animal, hunting, fable, and food still-life imagery.
 His co-edited book on the term ad vivum and its relation to images made from or after the life was published in 2019.
+A current project focuses on representations of Arctic whaling, as part of a broader investigation of European depictions of extra-European hunting practices.